IHE/EMS/README.md

 ## Get involved

-To be added as a contributor, send your github account name to JohnMoehrke@gmail.com with explaination of how you will be contributing.
+To be added as a contributor, send your github account name to JohnMoehrke@gmail.com with explanation of how you will be contributing.
 All contributions are under [CC-BY-4.0](LICENSE), and can not include licensed material without express written indication to IHE.

 Google mailing group [EMS Task Force](https://groups.google.com/g/ems-task-force).
-You can requet to join.
+You can request to join.

 ## EMS Overall workflow